 - (g) Duty to Supplement Disclosures and Discovery.
 Unless expressly waived by the receiving party, parties and/or others approved by the court in accordance with law who have provided disclosures or discovery shall supplement disclosures or discovery when such parties and/or others learn that previously-provided disclosures or discovery are incomplete or incorrect in some material respect and the additional or corrective information has not otherwise been made known to the other parties from other disclosures or discovery.
-The duty to supplement or correct extends to the production of expert reports disclosed pursuant to these rules.
-Unless expressly waived by the receiving party, updated disclosures and discovery shall be provided as soon as practicable prior to a contested hearing. - (h) Sanctions and Other Remedial Measures.
+The duty to supplement or correct extends to the production of expert reports disclosures and discovery shall be provided no less than 14 days before an allocation of parental rights/parental responsibilities hearing and/or a termination of parental rights hearing, or within the timeframes ordered by the court. - (h) Sanctions and Other Remedial Measures.
 Sanctions and other remedial measures for disclosure and discovery violations must be exercised with careful discretion due to the unique rights, interests, and timeframes involved in Dependency and Neglect cases.
 Where sanctions and/or remedial measures are appropriate, the court shall exercise caution and impose the sanctions and/or remedial measures with minimal effects to those rights, interests, and timeframes.
 Courts are encouraged to develop thoughtful case-specific sanctions, taking care to avoid unnecessary delay or disproportionate penalties to the ability to fairly present a case or defense.